System addons overview

 |---|---|

 | Access control | Administrator rights install addon factories.
-Contract roles and user permissions still decide which instance actions are available. |
+Contract roles and user permissions still decide which instance operations are available. |

-| Registry state | A known addon type must be registered for the environment before the UI can install it. |
+| Registry state | The Directory must have registered the addon type for the environment before the UI can install it. |

 | Instance configuration | Each settlement, sale, feed, fee, or feature instance keeps its own configuration and lifecycle. |